MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-controlpaneldisplay.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This setting allows you to force a specific visual style file by entering the path (location) of the visual style file.

 This can be a local computer visual style (aero.msstyles), or a file located on a remote server using a UNC path (\\Server\Share\aero.msstyles).